raspberrypilearning/comic-character/en/step_3.md

 --- /task ---

 **Click the Run button** to see your changes.
+You will see a title below your text input area.
+If you click the Submit button, the display will not update yet.

 + Check that you have used the correct `id` for each element

 ### Design the Superhero ability section

-You will create a select dropdown list for users to choose one option.
+You will create a select dropdown list for users to choose one option for their superhero's ability..

 --- task ---

-Add the html for creating the ability dropdown list.
+Add the HTML for creating the ability dropdown list.

 --- code ---
 ---